-This guide breaks down every warranty layer that protects (or fails to protect) your deck: manufacturer product warranties, installer workmanship guarantees, and the critical role that installer certification plays in keeping your coverage intact.
+This guide breaks down every warranty layer that protects (or fails to protect) your deck: manufacturer product warranties, written installer workmanship terms, and the critical role that installer certification can play in keeping your coverage intact.
 We'll also cover how to file a claim, the difference between warranty and insurance, and the specific warranty pitfalls we see most often in Loudoun, Fairfax, and Prince William counties.

 Whether you're comparing quotes, evaluating contractors, or dealing with a deck issue years after installation, this guide gives you the knowledge to protect your investment.